eigerco/polka-storage-book/src/storagext-cli/market.md

 ]
 ```

-> You can read more about the `publish_storage_deals` extrinsic in [_Pallets/Market Pallet/Publish Storage Deals_](../pallets/market.md#publish_storage_deals).
+> More information about the `publish_storage_deals` extrinsic is available in [_Pallets/Market Pallet/Publish Storage Deals_](../pallets/market.md#publish_storage_deals).

 ## `settle-deal-payments`

-The `settle-deal-payments` command allows you to settle deal payments,
-that is, have the storage provider receive the owed funds from storing data for their clients.
+The `settle-deal-payments` command makes the storage provider receive the owed funds from storing data for their clients.
 Non-existing deal IDs will be ignored.

-Anyone can settle anyone's deals, though there's little incentive to do so — if you're feeling charitable, who are we to stop you?!
+Anyone can settle anyone's deals, though there's little incentive to do so as it costs gas, so the Storage Provider will end up being the caller most of the time.

 ### Parameters